 Enclosure port: Physical boundary of the apparatus through which electromagnetic fields may radiate or impinge.
 In the case of integral antenna equipment, this port is inseparable from the antenna port.

-Idle mode: Idle mode is the state of User Equipment (UE) when switched ON but with no Radio Resource Control (RRC) connection.
+Idle mode: state of User Equipment (UE) when switched ON but with no Radio Resource Control (RRC) connection.

 Integral antenna: Antenna designed to be connected directly to the equipment with or without the use of an external connector and considered to be part of the equipment.
 An integral antenna may be fitted internally or externally to the equipment.